 For international students, gaining a coveted place is even more competitive.
 The overall international student admissions success rate was 9% for Oxford and 12% for Cambridge.
 However, this varies by subject.
 Just 1.6% of the international students who applied for medicine at Oxford, and only 4.8% who applied for civil engineering, were successful.
 With this in mind, thoroughly understanding the admissions processes, knowing what Oxford and Cambridge are looking for and developing your interview, critical thinking, essay and personal statement writing skills could make all the difference between clinching a place at the world’s best universities and missing out.

-Varsity Education’s summer and winter courses combine a choice of two subjects taught exclusively by Oxbridge academics with comprehensive admissions skills workshops and personalised advice.
+Varsity Education’s summer courses combine a choice of two subjects taught exclusively by Oxbridge academics with comprehensive admissions skills workshops and personalised advice.
 For more information about our programmes, click the links below:

 For more information, download our brochure.